 Step 2: Research The Property

-If a homeowner is delinquent on his/her property taxes, there may be other debts too.
+If a homeowner has unpaid property tax, there may be other debts too.
 Do your research or pay a title company to do a title search to see what other liens exist.
 This could make or break your investment.

 If there are other liens and you find out after you buy the home, you may end up losing money on the deal because you must pay off all other property liens first.